browscap/browscap-php/README.md

 $result = $bc->getBrowser();
 ```

-Change this to the base setup for version 4.x. to use the v3 cache directory
+Change this to the base setup for version 4.x. to use the current cache directory
 ```php
 $fileCache = new \Doctrine\Common\Cache\FilesystemCache($cacheDir);
 $cache = new \Roave\DoctrineSimpleCache\SimpleCacheAdapter($fileCache);